karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 }
 ```

-In addition to creating the app, we're also generating a client secret to test the Client Credentials flow.
+In addition to creating the app, we're using the ``azuread_application_password`` resource to create a client secret to test the Client Credentials flow.

 Keep in mind, that Entra apps are authorized to call APIs when they are granted permissions by user/admins as part of the consent process.
 Therefore, it is necessary to manually grant admin consent for the Bookings API to call the Payments API.

 ![testing-entra-with-terraform-admin-grant-consent](/img/testing-entra-with-terraform-admin-grant-consent.png)

-There is no native functionality in the ``azuread`` Terraform provider to grant admin consent to an API permission.
+There is no native functionality in the ``azuread`` Terraform Provider to grant admin consent to an API permission.

 A workaround can be built using the Terraform ``null_resource`` resource and the AZ CLI.
 We can use both to invoke the ``az ad app permission admin-consent`` command.
-However, to successfully run this command, the Service Principal needs to have a ``Global Administrator`` role on our Entra.
+However, to successfully run this command, the Service Principal needs to have a ``Global Administrator`` role assigned.

-This role is one of the most powerful roles in Entra, capable of managing all aspects of Microsoft Entra and Microsoft services that use Azure AD identities.
+This role is one of the most powerful ones, it is capable of managing all aspects of Microsoft Entra.
 I am not very comfortable assigning such a powerful role to a Service Principal, I prefer that an Entra Admin manually grants admin consent.

 Anyways, after granting consent to the Bookings API to call the Payments API, let’s test and see if the Client Credentials flow works properly.
 With the following command, I'm going to request an access token using the Bookings API client ID and client secret.

-> **What’s of the .default scope?**
-> The .default scope is a built-in scope for every application and it refers to the static list of permissions configured on the application registration.
-You must specify the .default scope in a Client Credentials flow, you cannot ask for a concrete scope.

 ```text
 curl -k -X POST \